 College and Career Readiness Anchor Standards for Writing

-The pre-k–5 standards on the following pages define what students should understand and be able to do by the end of each grade.
+The pre-K–5 standards on the following pages define what students should understand and be able to do by the end of each grade.
 They correspond to the College and Career Readiness (CCR) anchor standards below by number.
 The CCR and grade-specific standards are necessary complements—the former providing broad standards, the latter providing additional specificity—that together define the skills and understandings that all students must demonstrate.

-Text Types and Purposes‡
+Text Types and Purposes

 1. Write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning and relevant and sufficient evidence.